ARTICLE I – ORGANIZATION AND PURPOSE

 ARTICLE IX – AGENDA, ORDER OF BUSINESS

-The chairperson, upon taking the chair, shall call the members of the Board to order on the appearance of a quorum.
+The Trustee chairperson, upon taking the chair, shall call the members of the Board to order on the appearance of a quorum.
 The agenda, unless modified by the Board during a regular meeting, shall include the following items; call to order with a welcome and introduction of guests, approval of minutes of previous meetings, public comment(s) from the audience, presidents report with informational items, committee reports from board members, board member open discussion, business requiring board action, and announcements of interest to board members.

 Section 2.
 Voting

 The vote of each trustee may be taken by voice vote, show of hands, roll call vote, or written ballot so long as the public record made of the meeting reflects the vote cast.
-Votes on all matters coming before the Board or any of its committees may be taken by the chairperson and recorded by the recording officer of the Board.
+Votes on all matters coming before the Board or any of its committees may be taken by the Trustee chairperson and recorded by the recording officer of the Board.